noahd15/ModelingShortestPath/README.md

 - screenshots folder contains images that are in this readme file (examples of function output)
 - trafficFiles folder is necessary to run the program.
 The files that are created by the program will be stored here to be analyzed by the pathfinder program.
 - trafficconditions holds the files containing the traffic data for the mapped area
+- trafficdata holds the csv files containing travel time data for the traffic conditions
 - DatasetDescription is a more detailed description of the data and our process.
 - the function notebook is the meat of the project.
 It houses the shortestdistance function that will ask for user input and output the shortest path between two locations.
+- Plotting and graphing AIC is a notebook that plots all of the data in trafficdata and calculates the AIC for the models.
 - map is a labeled map of our area of study.
 It has the labeled nodes that we refer to in the Function notebook and the trafficconditions files.
 - pathfinder.cpp is the program that will determine the shortest path.
 We use this program in the function notebook.
 - pathfinder is the binary file compiled from the cpp file.
 The notebook will use this to run the algorithm.